How Much Can I Claim For A Hit And Run Accident?

 Accident Claims UK is proud to offer our clients Conditional Fee Agreements.
 Commonly known as no win, no fee agreements, they are a special type of contract under which a solicitor may provide services to a client.
 The contract will set out the work a solicitor will conduct for the client as well as their payment structure.
 It will set out what any fees will be, as well as when or how the payments will be made.
 The agreement should state that you will not have to make any upfront payments before they start working with you, or whilst the claim is being carried out.

-The Conditional Fee Agreement will also set out that if the claim is unsuccessful, the claimant will not be liable for and solicitors fees or associated legal costs.
+The Conditional Fee Agreement will also set out that the claimant will not be liable for and solicitors fees or associated legal costs if the claim is unsuccessful.
 Before you sign and agree on the contract, your solicitor will make sure that you have read it and understood what you are signing up for.

 Penalty points and endorsements